entu/ssg/README.md

 Sites build process is configurable by Yaml file and its path must be first argument for entu-cms.js.
 Required parameters are:

 - __locales__
   List of locale folders to generate.
-You can put locale identificator to filename (like index.en.jade or data.et.yaml) for locale speciffic content.
+You can put locale identificator to filename (like index.en.pug or data.et.yaml) for locale speciffic content.
 - __source__
   Folder with source files (realtive to build config.yaml).
 Folders beginning with underscore are ignored.
 - __build__